BridgesUNCC/bridgesAPI/doc/d3updates.md

 b). d3.event does not exist.
 The tooltip and mouse event code in the array files and BridgesVisualizer has been modified.
 Instead of d3.event, just use event.
 Seem to be documented nowhere!

+Zoom Interaction Fixes:

+a) Zoom callback function must use evt as parameter.
+As in function zoomed (evt) {
+	svgGroup.attr("transform", evt.transform);
+ }

+b) Same issues fixed in array (1d, 2d, 3d), tree (bst.js), shape collection
+(collectionv2.js, which is the one that is being used)